 Set the Picture Quality to As High as Possible

-Again, if these options are available to you, set both the picture size and picture quality to as high as possible.
+Again, if these options are available to you, set the picture size and quality to as high as possible.
 Higher quality will use more pixels.
 Having more pixels will increase the clarity and sharpness of your photo.

 If you want a more in-depth explanation of the different night photography settings, check out the video below.
 While the video isn’t for only shooting northern lights, everything that is covered will apply to northern light smartphone photography: